mahebbar/MayaOnlineAPIGuide/README.md

 # Introduction

-This document helps you understand why you must use REST APIs, it's working and methods and  This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This document helps you understand why you must use REST APIs, it's working, methods, and  examples.

 ## Why Use the REST API

-TheCisco IMC SupervisorREST API allows an application to interact withCisco IMC Supervisorprogrammatically.
-These requests provide access to resources inCisco IMC Supervisor.
+The REST API allows an application to interact with MayaOnline programmatically.
+These requests provide access to resources in MayaOnline.

 The API accepts and returns HTTP messages that contain Extensible Markup Language \(XML\) documents.
-The XML payload contained in an HTTP message describes a method or managed object \(MO\) inCisco IMC Supervisor.
+The XML payload contained in an HTTP message describes a method or managed object \(MO\) in MayaOnline.
 You can use any programming language to generate the messages and the XML payload.

 ## How the API Works

 In RESTful APIs, the HTTP method specifies the action you want to perform and the URI specifies the resource you want to access.

-REST API uses the following HTTP methods to perform create, read, update, and delete \(CRUD\) operations:
+REST API uses the following HTTP methods to perform create,  update, and delete operations:

 ### HTTP Methods